 Each student's class will utilize classic works of literature during the upcoming school year.
 At Great Hearts Academies, it has always been the tradition for students to develop a personal library of books that they mark in, keep and return to during their time at Great Hearts, and treasure for years to come.
 ACA calls these books "Classics to Keep".
 Each student's class will utilize these classics during the upcoming school year.
 Parents/guardians and students are strongly encouraged to purchase these books for their own personal collections, so that they can mark them and keep them, allowing students to develop their own impressive personal library of classics over the course of their academic career with Great Hearts.
-For families who do not purchase the texts, their student will be given access to a copy of these books as part of their curriculum.
+For families who do not wish to purchase their own consumables, their student will be given access to academy copies to be used as part of their curriculum.
 Students should not mark these books provided by Great Hearts and will be asked to return the books in good condition once their class has finished working with the book.
 Financial assistance is available in certain circumstances.
 Please speak with the Headmaster or School Office staff for information.

-TEXTBOOK CONSUMABLES
+WORKBOOK CONSUMABLES

-Each student's class will utilize workbooks, writing and marking in them extensively.
-While ACA asks that parents/guardians consider contributing to offset the cost of these consumable workbooks that have to be purchased each year, a full set of workbooks will be provided to all students during the first week of school.
+Each student's class will utilize workbooks, that involve writing and marking in them extensively.
+While ACA encourages parents/guardians to consider contributing to offset the cost of these consumable workbooks that have to be purchased each year, a full set of workbooks will be provided to all students during the first week of school.
 Contributions can be made online.
 Financial assistance is available in certain circumstances.
 Please speak with the Headmaster or school office staff for information.